peferron/peferron.github.io/_posts/2015-05-26-iterating-in-rust.md

 }
 ```

 It would work quite well in our example because there are only 32 such values.
-But there is room for improvement: not allocate any `Vec`, and lazily generate only as many numbers as we need.
-Why generate 32 numbers if we only need 10?
+But there is room for improvement.
+We could avoid allocating a `Vec`.
+We could also generate lazily only as many numbers as we need—why generate 32 numbers if we only need 10?

 ## Iterators to the rescue